artgrtmnk/Java-Selenide-RestAssured-BDD/README.md

 2. Install default plugins in Jenkins.
 3. As well there is a list of plugins that you need to install additionally via Jenkins > Manage Jenkins > Manage Plugins: Allure Jenkins Plugin, Git Plugin, GitHub Branch Source Plugin, GitHub plugin, HTML Publisher plugin, Maven Integration plugin, Pipeline Maven Integration Plugin, Pipeline, Pipeline: GitHub Groovy Libraries.
 4. In Jenkins > Manage Jenkins > Global Tool Configuration click on `Maven installations...` button in `Maven` section and add name `maven`, choose last version.
 Then apply and save.
-5. Create a new Job with `Pypeline` type.
+5. Create a new Job with `Pipeline` type.
 6. Job configuration:
 - Enable `GitHub Project` checkbox and paste my project's git url
 - Enable `This project is parameterised` checkbox and add a String parameter named `token`, it is important!